WoodyRuiz/WoodyRuiz/index.md

     *   Teaching the relevance and use of file transfer applications like SecPanel and WinSCP.
     *   Ensuring students understand how to accomplish their task.

+*     GBS International: Call Center Representative   8/15 – 1/16
+      *     Informed club members of their various options by quickly maneuvering reservation software, increasing revenue.
+      *     Promptly and effectively navigated company databases and reduced time spent on calls by 10% from expected call times.
+      *     Accurately used business programs to charge club members for numerous services.
+      *     Improved department performance by informing team members on how to improve the quality of calls.
 ### Header 3

 ```js